cvat-ai/cvat/site/content/en/docs/manual/advanced/automatic-annotation.md

 title: 'Automatic annotation'
 linkTitle: 'Automatic annotation'
 weight: 16
-description: 'Guide to using the automatic annotation of tasks.'
+description: 'Automatic annotation of tasks'
 ---

 Automatic Annotation in CVAT is a tool that you can use